IBM/LCN/README.md

 ### Installing ipopt on MacOS

-To install `ipopt` on MacOS just run `brew install ipopt`
+Install `ipopt` on MacOS is straightforward by just running `brew install ipopt`

 ## References

-If you found LCN useful, please cite the following papers:
+If you found the LCN package useful, please cite the following papers:

 ```
 @inproceedings{ lcn2022neurips,